Dr Ann Allsop

 Our friendly team of receptionist are here to make your experience at General Practice Cremorne as helpful and efficient as possible.
-Giulietta, Stephanie, Bronwyn, Julie and Dani, and our newest team members Emma and Mariana all come from a variety of backgrounds and experiences.
-From hotels, graphic design, nutrition & fitness, coffee or fine dining, we can be sure to cover most topics of interest.
+Amy, Dani, Emma, Giulietta, Issy, Julie, and Olivia all come from a variety of backgrounds and experiences.
+From hotels, graphic design, coffee or fine dining, we can be sure to cover most topics of interest.
 We can help book in appointments for you and your family, submit medicare claims on your behalf and we’ll liaise with your GP outside of an appointment to help with any of your requests.

 R.N., Onc Cert, B.N., Grad.
 Cert HRM, MBA,FACN

 Yvonne was born in the UK and came to Australia in 1988.
 With a Nursing clinical background in Oncology, Yvonne first worked at RPA as a Chemotherapy Clinical Nurse Specialist.
 Within a year Yvonne had her first management position at the Prince of Wales Hospital (POWH) at Randwick and remained at POWH for 12 years where she held senior positions in Nursing Management and only left to have 2 children.

 Yvonne returned to Full time work in 2004 and has had a successful career in Nursing and Corporate Management in the NSW Public Health System; holding positions as Area Nurse Manager for Northern Sydney Health, Nurse Manager for Policy, Practice & Research for Northern Sydney Central Coast Health and Corporate Services Manager for Royal North Shore Hospital.

 Yvonne joined GPC in 2009 and has enjoyed the transition to General Practice.
 When not working Yvonne spends time with her 2 children and friends.